K-theoretic Tate-Poitou duality and the fiber of the cyclotomic trace: Introduction

-which identifies the homotopy fiber of the completion map $K(\NR_{F})\to K(\prod R\nucomp)$ as weakly equivalent to the homotopy fiber of the completion map $K(\NR_{F}[1/p])\to K(\prod F\nucomp)$.
+which identifies the homotopy fiber of the completion map $K(\NR_{F})\to K(\prod R\nucomp)$ as weakly equivalent to the homotopy fiber of the completion map $K(\RS)\to K(\prod F\nucomp)$.
 Each $\NR_{F}/\nu$ is a finite field of characteristic $p$, and so $K(\NR_{F}/\nu)\phat$ is an Eilenberg-Mac Lane spectrum.
-The Quillen localization sequence then implies that the map $L_{K(1)}K(\NR_{F})\to L_{K(1)}K(\NR_{F}[1/p])$ is a weak equivalence.
+The Quillen localization sequence then implies that the map $L_{K(1)}K(\NR_{F})\to L_{K(1)}K(\RS)$ is a weak equivalence.
 Since

 Hesselholt-Madsen~\cite[Add.~6.2]{HM2} shows that the map $TC(\NR_{F})\phat \to TC(\prod R\nucomp)\phat$ is a weak equivalence.
-Hesselholt-Madsen~\cite[Theorem~D]{HM2} shows that the map $K(\prod R\nucomp)\phat\to TC(\prod R\nucomp)\phat$ is a connective cover.
-Applying the $K$-theoretic Tate-Poitou theorem above and the (affirmed) Quillen-Lichtenbaum conjecture, we obtain the following corollary.
+Hesselholt-Madsen~\cite[Theorem~D]{HM2} shows that the map $K(\prod R\nucomp)\phat\to TC(\prod R\nucomp)$ is a connective cover.
+Applying the main theorem above and the (affirmed) Quillen-Lichtenbaum conjecture, we obtain the following corollary.